mikhae1/execmd/README.md

-# execmd
+# Exec-cmd

-Shell commands execution library for Golang
+Exec-cmd is a Golang library providing a simple interface to shell commands execution

 ## Key features

-* invoke system shell, so you could use variabes, pipes, redirections within your commands
+* execute command in system shell, so you could use variables, pipes, redirections
 * based on [exec](https://golang.org/pkg/os/exec/)
-* run local and remote shell commands
+* execute local and remote shell commands
 * remote commands execution is implemented by wrapping standart [OpenSSH](https://www.openssh.com/) SSH client, so all your ssh configuration (including ssh agent forwarding) works as expected
 * realtime `stdout` and `stderr` output with fancy colors and prefixes
 * run remote commands on several hosts (parallel and serial execution supported)